abjoglekar/GEMS-X003-Geospatial-Analysis-R-Intro/README.md

     mkdir GEMSX003
     cd GEMSX003
     ```
-    If these directories alread exist, use the following commands to change to this directory
+    If these directories already exist, use the following commands to change to this directory
     ```shell
     cd classes
     cd GEMSX003